vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 ---

-Lets start by adding the new members we are going to need to the class
+Lets start by adding the new members we are going to need to the class.

 vk_engine.h
 ```cpp